LukeWeller7/IaC/ansible/installation.md

 ```
 sudo nano hosts
 ```
 3. Inside the hosts file, add the endpoints for both app and db.
 If one option doesn't work, try the other.
+    i.
+Potential Bocker - Ensure the name of the webhosts are different "ec2-instance" otherwise it will cause errors.
 ```
 [web]